nickkaw/nickkaw.github.io/essays/coding-standard.md

 ## Previously…

-In the [Bank Database Project](https://nickkaw.github.io/projects/bankdb-app.html), I had briefly talked about my take on coding standards.
+In the [**Bank Database Project**](https://nickkaw.github.io/projects/bankdb-app.html), I had briefly talked about my take on coding standards.
 To restate, I believe that coding standards are crucial in organizing and formatting code into readable sections.
 However when it comes to learning a programming language, I do not think that coding standards necessarily help in that regard.
 This is because in my opinion, coding standards are more of a stylistic technique used to create uniformity in code among multiple programmers.

 ## ESLint